gremau/gremau.github.io/markdown/index.markdown

 ## Current and past projects

-- I'm joining [Environmental Data Initiative](https://edirepository.org) in Fall 2023
+- I help scientists make better use of environmental data at [Environmental Data Initiative](https://edirepository.org)
 - Ecology, data science, and informatics at the [Jornada Basin LTER](https://lter.jornada.nmsu.edu) program
 - Studying soil carbon cycling and impacts of solar power development in the Mojave Desert with UC Berkeley colleagues
 - Ecohydrology research at the [New Mexico Elevation Gradient](http://www.litvaklab.org/new-mexico-elevation-gradient.html) cluster of [AmeriFlux](https://ameriflux.lbl.gov/) sites